codesyntax/volto-txantiloiak/README.md

   - Execute `ssh-keyscn -t rsa server.korpoweb.com` and copy the rsa key in **one line**.
   - **Settings** -> **CI/CD** -> **Variables** -> **Expand**.
 Edit the value of **SSH_KNOWN_HOSTS** and add the key you got in the previous step in a new line.

 With these changes the project will be ready to build itself when there is a Merge Request to **main** branch.
-If there is any error, it will be reported in the Merge Request itself.
+If there is any error it will be reported in the Merge Request itself.

-When the Merge Request is accepted, a new version will be prepared, the CHANGELOG updated, a new tag and release created, and the server will be updated automatically.
+When the Merge Request is accepted a new version will be prepared, the CHANGELOG updated, a new tag and release created and the server will be updated automatically.

 ### volto-XXXX

-- create the repo in Gitlab, name it `volto-XXXX`, do not create a README.
+- create the repo in Gitlab and name it `volto-XXXX`.
+Do not create a README.

 - Go to https://github.com/eea/volto-addon-template and use the button **Use this template**.